 Our team continues to offer students, graduating students, and recent alumni online career advising and workshops.
 We continue to work with employers to help them recruit, and find solutions to support student employment.

-Recognizing that students and graduates may experience significant uncertainty about the job market and their future career / internship plans, we have launched a Job Search Resiliency Discussion group to support you in pivoting your plans.
+Recognizing that students and graduates may experience significant uncertainty about the job market and their future career / internship plans, we have launched different workshop series:

 Jobs and internships

-Keep applying, the market still has opportunities and the people who land them are going to be the ones who are intentional and persistent with their search.
+Keep applying, the employers are still hiring while they adapt the realities of COVID-19 and the people who land them are going to be the ones who are intentional and persistent with their search.
 Keep an open mind, but do not take jobs out of desperation – think about what’s best for you in the long-run and remember that the job market is shifting on a daily basis.

-- Large tech organizations (Google, Microsoft, Amazon, Facebook, LinkedIn, etc.)
+- Large tech organizations (Google, Microsoft, Amazon, Facebook, Apple, etc.)

-Many organizations are shifting to WFH arrangements in light of COVID-19 and it could be possible for you to do the same.
+Many employers around the world have adapted the 'hybrid model' and some even switched to long-term remote work, offering employees flexible work arrangement.
 For example, research labs may still have opportunities for remote data input, survey creation, data analysis, or literature reviews.
 Ask your employer, and share how you would ensure a productive WFH environment.

 What financial support is available for students who cannot secure Fall/Winter or who have not found post-graduate employment opportunities?

-- Visit the Scholarships and Student Aid website to learn about Pandemic related relief measures.
+Visit the Scholarships and Student Aid website to learn about Pandemic-related relief measures and benefits available to you.

 How will this situation impact my extra-curricular activities – What can I do to keep building my CV during this time?

 - myFuture lists various volunteer opportunities.
-Keep in mind that many employers across diverse sectors considered essential services continue to recruit and hire.
+Keep in mind that many employers across diverse sectors are considered essential services and continue to recruit and hire.

 - Nail your setup: